ThijsFeryn/cacheable-site-silex/README.md

 * In case of a mismatch, an *403 error* is returned
 * The login state is extracted from the encoded JSON and stored in the custom `X-Login` request header
 * The username is extracted from the encoded JSON and stored in the custom `X-Username` request header
-* The PHP code effectively performs *cache variations* on `X-Login` to have 2 versions of impact pages
+* The PHP code performs *cache variations* on the `X-Login` request header to have 2 versions of the pages that depend on the login state

 ## Summary